 Panchón returned to Buffalo in 1962, distinguishing himself by once again leading the International League in home runs (32) and RBIs (108; tied with Bob Bailey).
 That November, the Phillies sent him to the Pittsburgh Pirates with Ted Savage for Don Hoak.
 Donn Clendenon became entrenched as the Pirates’ regular first baseman, and so Herrera played three full years with Pittsburgh’s Triple-A affiliate, the Columbus Jets.
-He led the IL for a third time in homers in 1965; his 21 tied Adrian Garrett of Atlanta.
+He led the IL for a third time in homers in 1965 with 21.
 He played most of 1966 with Syracuse, the top farm club of the Detroit Tigers.
 In 1967, however, he was demoted to Double A after he was dealt to the Chicago White Sox organization.
 After 22 games, he went to Reynosa of the Mexican League, where he hit .262-8-30 in 69 more games.

 Herrera spent the summers of 1968 and 1969 with Ciudad del Carmen in the Mexican Southeast League.
 He led that circuit in 1969 with 39 homers and 106 RBIs.
 Over 40 years later, local fans still viewed him as the greatest slugger the Camaroneros (Shrimpers) ever had.
 In both of those years, he joined the Miami Marlins (a Class A club in the Baltimore Orioles chain) after his Mexican season ended.
 Like many Cuban émigrés, he made his home in Miami.

-Although 1969 was his last full season, Herrera took the field occasionally in Mexico for Saltillo (.291-3-12 in 32 games in 1970) and Tampico (1974), where he went 5 for 15 in six final playing appearances at the age of 40.
-He was a player-manager for Ciudad del Carmen in 1969, the Key West Conchs of the Florida State League (Class A) in 1972, and Tampico.
+Although 1969 was his last full season, Herrera took the field occasionally in Mexico for Saltillo (.291-3-12 in 32 games in 1970).
+He was a player-manager for Ciudad del Carmen in 1969 and the Key West Conchs of the Florida State League (Class A) in 1972.
 When the Conchs’ pitching staff was shorthanded, he even made a couple of appearances on the mound.

 It’s also worth noting that Herrera’s winter-ball career continued after the Cuban League ceased to operate.
 In 1961-62, he went to Nicaragua to play for Cinco Estrellas.
 The next year, he was briefly in Venezuela (with Valencia), before going to Panama (Chiriquí-Bocas), where he helped the host nation win the Inter-American Series in 1963.
 After that, he played in the Dominican Republic (1964-65; Aguilas Cibaeñas) and Puerto Rico (1965-66; Caguas Criollos).